BinaryMuse/react-babel-boilerplate/README.md

  3. [Optional] If you also want to use [Redux](http://rackt.github.io/redux/), run `./scripts/install-redux.sh`
  4. Run `npm start` to start your new app

+As you edit the JS file that ships with the repo, the page should update immediately.
+Syntax errors should show up in your browser console, and runtime errors in React components will cause the page to display the error message in red.

 What does it do?
 ----------------